 - Click the Grub Customizer icon to launch the application.

-Once Grub Customizer opens, you can perform common bootloader configuration tasks through the graphical interface.
-The main window displays your current boot entries, while the top menu provides access to additional settings.
+Once Grub Customizer opens, the main window displays your current boot entries and the top menu provides access to additional settings.
 All changes require saving and typically prompt GRUB configuration regeneration.
+The table below summarizes the most common tasks.

 To change the order of operating systems in your boot menu, select an entry from the list and use the up/down arrow buttons in the toolbar.
 The entry at the top becomes the default boot option unless you configure a different default.
 After reordering entries, click Save in the toolbar to apply changes.

 To reduce or increase the boot menu display time, navigate to General Settings from the menu bar.
 Locate the Default Entry section and adjust the timeout value.
-Ubuntu defaults to 10 seconds, which you can reduce to 3-5 seconds for faster boots or increase to 30 seconds if you frequently select non-default entries.
+Ubuntu desktop installs default to GRUB_TIMEOUT=0 with GRUB_TIMEOUT_STYLE=hidden, which skips the menu entirely on single-OS systems.
+For dual-boot setups, increase the timeout to 5-10 seconds so you have time to select an alternative OS.
 Click Save to apply the new timeout.

 If you run a dual-boot system with Windows or another Linux distribution, ensure Grub Customizer detects all operating systems.
-Ubuntu 22.04 and later disable automatic OS detection by default.
-Navigate to General Settings, locate the OS-prober option, and enable it.
-Alternatively, follow the manual os-prober configuration steps in the Troubleshooting section below.
-After enabling, click Save and regenerate GRUB to detect additional operating systems.
+Ubuntu 22.04 and 24.04 both disable automatic OS detection by default (22.04 omits the setting entirely; 24.04 ships it commented out).
+Open General Settings, locate the OS-prober option, and enable it.
+If the toggle does not work or your other operating systems still do not appear, use the manual os-prober fix in the Troubleshooting section below.
+After enabling the option, click Save and allow GRUB to regenerate.

 To personalize your boot screen appearance, navigate to Appearance Settings from the menu bar.
 Here you can modify background images, text colors, font sizes, and menu positioning.
 Select a custom background image or choose from installed GRUB themes.
 Changes preview in the settings window before you save them.
 Click Save to apply your theme customizations.